Top 12 Best Christian Novels

 Why I'm making this page about the top 12 best Christian novels

 I'm making this page about the best Christian novels because there are a lot of Christian novels out there and it may be hard to tell which ones would make really good reading, or good gifts to give for Christmas or Easter, unless someone recommends some..
-I will list here my own favorite Christian novels, including the three I wrote, which is another reason (who am I kidding) that I'm making this page--to promote my own Christian novels (although I have said that I prefer to call them evangelistic novels, they can also be called Christian novels as Christians can certainly enjoy reading them.).
+I will list here my own favorite Christian novels, including the three I wrote, which is another reason that I'm making this page--to promote my own Christian novels.
 But I also list others by famous and not-so-famous authors.
 I list them here according to sub-genre, as there are several genres of Christian fiction.

 I. Biblical Novels

-A popular genre of Christian novels has been Biblical novels, or books of Biblical fiction, that is historical fiction set in Biblical times.
+A popular genre of Christian novels has been the Biblical novel.
 Books of Biblical fiction are called Biblical novels, but are also classified as historical novels set in Bible times.
 For more, check out this hub.

 It's a powerful blending of stories of seekers who might have lived in the time of the Christ, told with a unique writing style, which combines poetry, straight dialogue and 1st person stream-of-consciousness narrative with the 3rd person narration.

-Unlike the first one above, It poses NO extra-Biblical miracles, but simply point to truth.
+Unlike the first one above, It poses NO extra-Biblical miracles, but does pose the existence of non-conformists..

-For more on my 2-volume Biblical novel, please check out this hub:
+For more on my unique Biblical novel, check out this hub:

 II.
 Non-Biblical Christian Historical Novels: